munners17/python-flask-app/README.md

 <p>Select from the options below:</p>
 ```

-Load the index.html on your browser to review the look of how defaul html displays the page: http://127.0.0.1:5000/
+Load the index.html on your browser to review the look of how default html displays the page: http://127.0.0.1:5000/

 Next, import the bootstrap templates by linking to a server hosting the bootstrap content.
 Add the following after the `<meta>` element in index.html:
 ```